 Social Media And Mobile Apps Are Fueling The Buying Surge

 Social media platforms are one of the biggest trends in today's age creating the surge in millennial home purchases.
 These buyers are all over the Internet.

 They share property photos on Instagram, follow real estate agents on Facebook, and retweet good news on Twitter.
 Knowing how and where to research interest rates, city specifics, employment opportunities, school districts, and home inspections is not scary for these buyers.

 This age group knows computers inside and out and are capable of researching the housing market.
 Research is a daily part of life.
 Over 80 percent of the older half of millennials will find their house via apps from the mobile app store.

 Millennials Want Properties Close To Work And School

 Forbes says the youngest generation will continue to make up the largest portion of the property sales market for the next decade.
 As the younger millennials have children and need a space of their own, the group will change households and purchase larger properties until the new generation comes of age.

 Proximity to work is appealing to this age group because millennials understand the value of time with social groups.
 Plus, staying close to home is important for many reasons including more time with friends, family access to top entertainment spots, and hip trendy night scenes.

 Buying in a community means more access, and making the most of living in a popular area.
-Older real estate agents have to be quick to learn how to use social media marketing, computers, mobile devices, CRM software, and other technical items.
+Older real estate agents have to be quick to learn how to use social media marketing, computers, search engine optimization, mobile devices, CRM software, and other technical items.